 Genesys Cloud CX: The Enterprise Powerhouse

-Genesys Cloud CX is the heavyweight of enterprise contact centers.
-According to Genesys Cloud CX pricing data, they offer 6 pricing tiers from $75 to $240 per user per month.
+Genesys Cloud CX is the heavyweight of enterprise contact centers, serving 8,000+ organizations in 100+ countries.
+Named a Leader in the 2025 Gartner Magic Quadrant for CCaaS for the 11th consecutive year, they offer 6 pricing tiers from $75 to $240 per user per month.

 The plans: